 Where to find it: Morrison Springs, a free public park, boasts three underwater caverns, including one about 300 feet deep.
 Definitely hire a guide or instructor to accompany you.
 Vortex Springs, a private park, also offers equipment rental and scuba lessons on site.

 Parasailing involves a parachute towed behind a boat, sending the rider about 500 feet into the air.
-Feel the rush of the wind and enjoy the quiet peacefulness of the sky as you sail over the emerald waters around 30A.
-No experience necessary for this adrenaline rush.
+Feel the rush of the wind and enjoy the quiet peacefulness of the sky as you sail over the emerald waters.
+No experience is necessary for this adrenaline rush, assuming you’re with a licensed tour.

 Want to see our beaches in a way you’ve never seen them before?
 Fly through the sky and catch a glimpse of South Walton from a pelican’s-eye view on a Parasailing adventure!
 Hop on an inflatable banana boat to hitch a ride out to the parasailing boat and enjoy your time in the air.